sudhirking2/macbeth_math2001/README.md

+This content is from Macbeth.
+These are mu solution files for their lean exercises.

 # The mechanics of proof

 This repository contains the Lean code for the lecture notes [The mechanics of proof](https://hrmacbeth.github.io/math2001), by [Heather Macbeth](https://faculty.fordham.edu/hmacbeth1), developed for the course Math 2001 at Fordham University.